 Williams was a member of the Sacramento Mandarins from 2004 - 2006 and she was a member of the 2007 world champion Blue Devils Drum and Bugle Corps.
 She performs at numerous venues throughout Northern California.
 Professional appearances as an assisting artist include live performances with Nancy King, New York Voices, Ben Folds, and the San Francisco Symphony.

 Under Williams' direction, the Sac State Vocal Jazz program has won 13 Downbeat Magazine Student Awards.
 In addition, the Sac State vocal jazz ensembles took first multiple times at the Next Generation Monterey Jazz Festival in the collegiate vocal jazz ensemble category.
 The ensembles were invited to perform at the world-renowned Monterey Jazz Festival.
 The vocal jazz ensembles performed at the JEN (Jazz Education Network) National Conference, ACDA National Conference, CCDA Conference, and CASMEC.

-Williams is the co-founder of Live Performing Arts Academy, a non-profit music organization for providing music education and experiences for students in need.
+Williams is the new band director at Folsom High School and teaches marching band, jazz band A and Jazz Band B, Jazz choir, and orchestra.
+She is also the co-founder of Live Performing Arts Academy, a non-profit music organization for providing music education and experiences for students in need.